Engineering Coral Seeding

 Coral crib at work by Eduardo Avila Pech

 SECORE has developed a floating coral crib (aka Coral Rearing In-Situ Basin or CRIB) that allows for the rearing and settling of coral larvae without the need for a land-based culture facility.
 The CRIBs not only significantly reduce the cost to start coral breeding efforts, even with limited onsite logistics, but also require less personnel and less specialized training to operate.
-Further, they potentially allow large scale restoration to be conducted in remote areas, which would not be possible with other methodologies known today.
+Further, they potentially allow large scale coral reef restoration to be conducted in remote areas, which would not be possible with other methodologies known today.

 Expanding the restoration tool box